 This project follows Urban Green Council’s Blueprint for Efficiency, which underpins New York City’s Local Law 97 of 2019, a building emissions law.
 Based on Urban Green’s recommendation, the law requires NYC to produce a carbon trading study and implementation plan by 2021.

-To learn more about the initiative, check out our CEO John Mandyck's blog post describing the importance of this initiative, and read our press release.
+To learn more about the initiative, check out the Wired article about the initiative, our CEO John Mandyck's blog post describing the importance of this initiative, and our press release.
 If you have questions, comments or would like more information, please contact email@example.com.

 Global Advisory Board (in formation)